rsdn/CodeJam/Main/nuget/Readme.txt

 * ArrayExtensions and StringExtensions optimization
 * CsvFormat.EscapeValue optimized and made public
 * Use System.ValueTuple instead of CodeJam.ValueTuple (possible breaking changes)
+* CompositeRanges moved from Experimental to Main part
 * Doc comment fixes

 What's new in 1.2.0-beta2